Classic still life

 Wooden flower

-Floral heart in trend colors
+Floral heart in trendy colors

 Soft yellow softness